-During Chapter 7 or Chapter 13 bankruptcy proceedings, a trustee is appointed by the federal government to oversee the case.
+During Chapter 7 or Chapter 13 bankruptcy proceedings, a bankruptcy trustee is appointed by the federal government to oversee the case.
 In most cases, a bankruptcy attorney or accountant will serve as the trustee.
 The trustee plays an important role during the bankruptcy process, including:

 Ensuring debtors are in compliance with regulations